juneHQ/weekly-changelog/README.md

-# Strapi Starter Next Blog
+# Weekly changelog blog

-Next starter for creating a blog with Strapi.
+This project allows you to easily create a blog to share what you ship.

 ![screenshot image](/screenshot.png)